-We added to the programme by featuring parallel sessions for delegates to hear from industry experts in interdisciplinary sectors.
-This included Soil Health Monitoring for Climate Adaptation, PFAS 'Forever Chemicals', The European Journal of Soil Science, Careers Outside of Academia, journal peerwiew work, and Forest Soils - A Vital Carbon Store
+This year, we added to the programme by featuring parallel sessions for delegates to hear from industry experts in interdisciplinary sectors.
+This included: Soil Health Monitoring for Climate Adaptation from Royal Eijkelkamp, PFAS 'Forever Chemicals' - Search, Capture & Destroy from CPL/Puragen, Celebrating 75 Years of the European Journal of Soil Science from Jenni Dungait, Environmental science careers outside of academia from Marta Cattin, How does peer review work and how to get involved from Gareth Jenkins, and Forest Soils - A Vital Carbon Store curated by the Institute of Chartered Foresters featuring Dr. Elena Vanguelova, Dr Andrew Weatherall MICFor, and Clive Thomas FICFor.